daq-tools/kotori/doc/source/about.rst

   delivering bidirectional communication with publish/subscribe or rpc semantics using the Autobahn_ implementation of the *Web Application Messaging Protocol* (WAMP_), which in turn is based on WebSockets_.
-- Integration with mqttwarn_ for emitting and broadcasting data to a multitude of targets and receivers.
+- Integrate with mqttwarn_ for emitting and broadcasting data to a multitude of targets and receivers.
 - Accept new protocols, write adapters, decoders and handlers for specific devices, data formats and databases.